 Sure, looking at places to live is really fun and exciting at first, but after about five places it starts to get exhausting.
 The more information you give your broker, the better.
 Stuff you should keep in mind (and tell your broker about):

 - Price range

 - Lease terms

-Be clear on lease terms up front.
+Be clear on lease terms from the get-go

 If your broker is being paid—in one way or another—by the landlord, expect there to be a lease of at least a year.
 Property owners simply don’t want to fork up the cash to pay a broker for a tenant, only to have the tenant move out two months later.
 So if you’re looking for a year lease, this won’t be a problem.
 But since you may prefer the flexibility of a month-to-month situation, just make sure you ask the lease terms right away.

 Bad credit can be as much of a problem for renting as it is for buying a house, but not always.
 In this economy, many people have poor credit due to problems paying bills after job losses or during times of underemployment.
-Short sales, foreclosures and bankruptcies also negatively affect your credit.
+Short sales, foreclosures, and bankruptcies also negatively affect your credit.

 Several months before you apply for an apartment, pull a copy of your own credit report.
 This way, if there are any incorrect items, you have time to contact the credit reporting agencies and get them corrected.
 If you’ve had credit issues in the past but you’re working on it, “get a letter from a previous landlord describing your positive payment history and photocopies of rent checks” says Brigitte Yuille of Bankrate.com.

 Some landlords will always demand clean credit.
 But the more up front you are about credit issues, the more likely you’ll find a landlord willing to work with you.
 And if you use the following trick, you’ll find landlords will actually want to compete to get you in their rentals.

 Broker or no broker, good credit or bad, the most important thing you want to do in your apartment search is to market yourself as a good tenant.